 About

-John Stuart is a registered architect and an educator, author, public speaker, researcher and video artist living in Miami Beach, Florida.
+John Stuart is a registered architect, educator, author, public speaker, researcher, leader, and video artist, residing in Miami Beach, Florida.

 Projects